History of Tesla, Inc.: Acquisitions

 In 2015, Tesla acquired Riviera Tool & Die (with 100 employees in Grand Rapids, Michigan), one of its suppliers of stamping items.
 They initially renamed the facility "Tesla Michigan", and subsequently refer to the facility as Tesla Tool and Die.
 In 2017, Tesla acquired Perbix Machine Company, a manufacturer of automated manufacturing equipment, that had been an equipment supplier for over three years.

 In December 2017, Tesla acquired the factory automation firm Compass Automation of Elgin, Illinois, with expertise in automated assembly and inspection systems; by the end of 2018 the company was working exclusively for Tesla.

-SolarCity acquisition
+SolarCity

 On August 1, 2016, Tesla agreed to acquire SolarCity Corp. for US$2.6 billion in stock.
 SolarCity was then the largest installer of rooftop solar systems in the United States.
 More than 85% of unaffiliated Tesla and SolarCity shareholders voted to approve the acquisition, which closed on November 21, 2016.

 After it acquired SolarCity, Tesla stopped using door to door sales tactics for solar systems; instead, it markets and sells its products at company showrooms.
 For a short time, Tesla partnered with Home Depot to sell solar and energy products through in store kiosks.
 At the time, it did not provide a leasing option for solar panels, and consumers had to purchase them.